gu-fan/riv.vim/README.rst

 """"""""""""""""""""""

 For python files.
-docstring can be highlighted using reStructuredText.
+DocString can be highlighted using reStructuredText.

-You can enable it by setting ``g:riv_python_rst_hl`` to 1. default is 0.
+You can enable it by setting ``g:riv_python_rst_hl`` to 1.
+Default is 0.

-Also you can set the filetype to ``rst`` to gain riv features in python file. ::
+Also you can set the file type to ``rst`` to gain riv features in python file. ::

     set ft=rst